getwurl/wurl/README.md

 ### [crates.io][crates.io]

-> NOT YET PUBLISHED
+If you are a rust programmer, it is easy to install wurl using the cargo CLI.

     $ cargo install wurl

-If you are a rust programmer, it is easy to install wurl using the cargo CLI.
+Remember to make sure that `$HOME/.cargo/bin` is on your `$PATH`, or you will not be able to find the installed binary.

 To update to a newer version, simply overwrite the old executable when installing.